Everyone Loves Quick Answers!

 Do I need to purchase the uniform?

-The league will provide jersey, hat and socks as part of your registration fee.
-Parents are responsible for GRAY baseball pants, team color belt and cleats.
+The league will provide jersey and hat as part of your registration fee.
+Parents are responsible for GRAY baseball pants, team color belt and socks and cleats.

 Can my child wear his uniform from last year?